Back

 The second step is to declare the association, either by post to the prefecture or online.
 This formality provides an official receipt and triggers publication of the creation in the Journal Officiel.

-Legally, you are under no obligation to open an association bank account, unless you wish to apply for subsidies.
+Legally, you are under no obligation to open a bank account, unless you wish to apply for subsidies.
 Technically, if the association's activity is modest, it is possible to carry out all transactions in cash.
-However, an association bank account remains the most practical solution.
+However, a bank account remains the most practical solution.

 Procedure for opening a bank account for your association